LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 The IBM FHIR Server also supports conditional create-on-update using the `If-None-Match` header.
 This IBM FHIR Server-specific feature allows clients to use a `PUT` (update) interaction which behaves as follows:

     1. `If-None-Match: "*"`: If the resource does not yet exist, create the resource and return `201 Created`;
+    2. `If-None-Match: "*"`: If the resource does exist, do nothing and return `412 Precondition Failed` (default behavior);
-    2. `If-None-Match: "*"`: If the resource does exist, do nothing and return `304 Not Modified`.
+    3. `If-None-Match: "*"`: If the resource does exist and the fhir-server-config element `fhirServer/core/ifNoneMatchReturnsNotModified` is set to `true`, do nothing and return `304 Not Modified`.

 The only supported value for If-None-Match conditional create-on-update is `"*"`.
 This feature can also be used for `PUT` requests in transaction or batch bundles by specifying the `ifNoneMatch` field similarly in the request element:
 ```